back to blog index | aday.net.au | mastodon | codepen

 - **FFT** and live parameters steering crossfades, colour, and motion in sync with Reductionist's set

 That pipeline — shader index, fix chain, expose params, VJ deck, audience QR, LAN bridge — is what macroverse.aday.net.au grew into.
-Version **42.0** is the official hosted release name; the Fringe show is the origin myth.
+Version **42.1** is the stable hosted release name; the Fringe show is the origin myth.